fsuuaas/laravel-promocodes/README.md

 Check if given code exists, is usable and not yet expired.

-This code may throw `\Gabievi\Promocodes\Exceptions\InvalidPromocodeException` if there is not such promocode in database, with give code.
+This code may throw `\Fsuuaas\Promocodes\Exceptions\InvalidPromocodeException` if there is not such promocode in database, with give code.

 Returns `Promocode` object if valid, or `false` if not.